-The applied macroeconomic scenarios in 2021 differ from those used as at December 31, 2020.
-During the first quarter of 2021, the downside scenario was changed to capture the severe recession scenario applied in the Group's internal capital adequacy assessment process (the "ICAAP") processes and is similar in nature to regulatory stress tests.
-The severe recession scenario reflects negative growth and falling property prices for a longer period.
-The change of the downside scenario has been made in order to capture the risk of prolonged lockdowns due to new COVID-19 variants and in order for the ECL calculation to include potential downside risks due to the elevated asset prices across the Nordics.
-With the changed downside scenario the scenario weighting was also changed and afterwards kept stable for the first nine months of 2021.
-During the fourth quarter of 2021, the scenarios weights has been updated to the current weights of base case 70 percent, downside 20 percent and 10 percent upside.
+The applied macroeconomic scenarios in 2022 differ from those used as at December 31, 2021.
+During the last quarter of 2022, the downside scenario was changed to capture the severe recession scenario with high interest rates (reflecting a stagflation scenario) applied in the Group's internal capital adequacy assessment process (the "ICAAP") processes and is similar in nature to regulatory stress tests.
+The severe recession scenario reflects negative growth, increasing interest rates and falling property prices for a longer period.
+The change of the downside scenario has been made to better capture the increasing risk from high interest rates and high inflation, and in order for the ECL calculation to include potential downside risks due to the elevated asset prices across the Nordics.